Winter School: Housing From Above and Below

 We welcome Swiss and international students from the humanities, social sciences, natural sciences, and design fields interested in joining our MA program in Critical Urbanisms in Fall 2018.
 Current Master’s and Ph.D. students are not eligible, unless they have an explicit commitment to enroll in our Master’s program.

-Please submit a short motivation letter by 1 October to Michelle Killenberger, explaining your academic background and your interest in the course.
-Students will be notified of acceptance by 1 November.
+Please submit your CV and a motivation letter by November 30 to Michelle Killenberger, explaining your academic background and your interest in the course.
+Applicants will be notified of acceptance by December 7.

 The course fee is 120 CHF for students not enrolled in a Swiss university.
 Students organize and fund their own transport and accommodation.